 This was not the present he wanted to give his wife.

 Mark Sandhu bought his wife an iPad 2 for Christmas.
-When she opened his gift, she was surprised to find a plastic bag full of modeling clay.

 "I look at him, I’m kind of in shock.
 What, is this a joke?" said his wife.

 Her husband had not intended the gift to be a prank.
 And when he tried to return the clay iPad, the manager thought he was the one trying to get away with a scam.
 (He eventually got an apology, a refund and a free iPad 2, but was still mad at the way he was treated.)